sidharthv96/blog/content/about.md

 {{< collapse summary="Product that supports Import/Export of Custom Elements like Reports, Workspaces, etc in Oracle Service Cloud" >}}

 - Redesigned the UI to improve UX
-- Created a **Generic Framework** to standardise Metadata management for multiple types of objects.
+- Created a **Generic Framework** to standardize Metadata management for multiple types of objects.
 - Developed a [Jenkins Pipeline](https://blogs.oracle.com/cx/this-is-why-customers-love-oracle-cx-service-element-manager-for-b2c) to automate exports and imports for different sites using Element Manager Public API

 {{< /collapse >}}